mashrur-ayon/genderstat/paper/paper.md

 - $C$ represents the female share of income, calculated as the ratio of female to male estimated earned income.

-# Statement of Need

-For researchers examining gender issues, it is crucial to understand both the quantitative and qualitative aspects of any form of discrimination.
-Although 'genderstat' is not designed for qualitative analysis, it holds a distinctive position as the first and, to date, the only dedicated R package available on CRAN for analyzing and visualizing gender metrics.
-Inspired by the core principles of open-source software, this package empowers researchers to examine the underlying factors contributing to discrimination in society.

 # Application
 Application and Basic Structure of the package is as follows: